Skip to main content

 Following are descriptions of the data flows shown in the industrial AI architecture diagram.

-- ERP, market data and product manuals provide context about the configuration of the asset or product
+1. ERP, EAM, market data, product manuals provide context about the configuration of the asset or product

-- Industrial DataOps connects the data source in Level 3 and below within the Purdue Model to the cloud for visibility to Databricks
+2. Industrial DataOps platforms connect to data sources in Level 3 and below within Purdue Model to the cloud for visibility within Databricks

-- Data is ingested via Lakeflow Connect into the medallion architecture Bronze layer alongside metadata (unified namespace), leveraging efficient incremental reads and writes to make data ingestion faster, scalable and more cost-efficient, while your data remains fresh for downstream consumption.
+2. Transactional data is ingested via Lakeflow Connect managed connectors, while streaming data is ingested with Zerobus into the medallion architecture bronze layer alongside metadata (unified namespace), leveraging efficient incremental reads and writes to make data ingestion faster, scalable, and more cost-efficient, while your data remains fresh for downstream consumption.

-- Clean and enrich heterogeneous data scalably using Lakeflow Declarative Pipelines for both batch and streaming data pipelines into Silver tables (manufacturing data models).
+3. Clean and enrich heterogeneous data scalably using Spark Declarative Pipelines for both batch and streaming data pipelines into Silver tables (manufacturing data models).
 Silver tables are often used as training inputs to AI models for predictive maintenance, quality inspection, etc., thereby improving asset performance and product quality across complex production processes.

-- For business intelligence and reporting, data can be aggregated within Gold tables to support real-time analysis of overall equipment effectiveness (OEE), including compliance (carbon passport) and real-time production counts.
-Additionally, natural language interfaces like AI/BI democratize access to global factory network performance and advanced process control tools.
+4. For business intelligence and reporting, data can be aggregated within Gold tables to support real-time analysis of production performance (OEE), including compliance (product passport, carbon certification) and real-time production counts.
+Additionally, natural language interfaces like AI/BI democratize access to global factory network performance, statistical process control decision rules, and production alerts.

-- AI agents and machine learning models are deployed to the edge to run locally near equipment for low-latency control and safety purposes.
+6. AI Agents and machine learning models deployed to the edge to run locally near equipment for low-latency control and safety purposes.

 Benefits